123 Miles Cancels Airline Tickets According to Customers

 Customers who purchased tickets through the 123 Miles travel platform are complaining about the cancellation of the trip or the failure to issue tickets.
 On the Reclame Aqui website alone, there are more than 800 records in the last two days of consumers with the problem.
-O UOL contacted 123 Miles, but received no response.
+The company denies “deliberate” cancellations, says there was an error and that it “hones all commitments” (see note at the end of this text).

 The administrator Renata Fortes, 28 years old, bought tickets in June of this year to spend her holidays in Spain, departing next week.
 In all, she spent R$ 4,200 for the round trip, from São Paulo to Madrid.